-Table 9.3.6.3A-Rural activities code - For accepted development subject to requirements and assessable development
+Table 9.3.6.3A-Rural activities code - For accepted development subject to requirements and assessable development land uses, having regard to:

-Performance outcomes Acceptable outcomes For accepted development subject to requirements and assessable development If for Aquaculture PO1 Aquaculture is of an appropriate scale and does not adversely impact on surrounding land uses, having regard to: (a) the nature of surrounding land use; (b) the proximity of surrounding land use; (c) hours of operation; and (d) emissions of: (i) odour; (ii) noise; and (iii) light.
-If located in the Rural zone, Aquaculture: (a) is located in an existing dam; or (b) does not involve any filling or AO1.3 If located in a zone other than the Rural zone or the Rural residential zone, Aquaculture: (a) is enclosed within a building; or does not involve any filling or excavation.
+Performance outcomes For accepted development subject to requirements and assessable development If for Aquaculture PO1 Aquaculture is of an appropriate scale and does not adversely impact on surrounding Acceptable outcomes Acceptable outcomes AO1.1 If located in the Rural zone, Aquaculture: (a) is located in an existing dam; or

-(b)
+- (a) the nature of surrounding land use;

+- (b) the proximity of surrounding land use;

+- (c) hours of operation; and

+- (d) emissions of:

+- (i) odour;

+- (ii) noise; and

+- (iii) light.

+(b) does not involve any filling or excavation greater than 1,000m3.

+If located in the Rural residential zone, Aquaculture is located on land greater than 2 hectares and:

+- (a) is located in an existing dam; or - (b) does not involve any filling or excavation.

+If located in a zone other than the Rural zone or the Rural residential zone, Aquaculture:

+- (a) is enclosed within a building; or - (b) does not involve any filling or excavation.

-Acceptable outcomes AO2.1 All wastewater from the facility (including wash-down water) is discharged directly into the sewer or in accordance with a trade waste permit.
-AO2.2 A bund is provided to contain a minimum of 110% of the total capacity of the tanks within the facility.
+Performance outcomes Acceptable outcomes PO2 Aquaculture: (a) does not result in contamination or the reduction in quality of ground or surface waters; or (b) adversely impact upon surrounding AO2.1 All wastewater from the facility (including wash-down water) is discharged directly into the sewer or in accordance with a trade waste permit.
+AO2.2 ecological systems, including existing native vegetation.
+A bund is provided to contain a minimum of 110% of the total capacity of the tanks within the facility.
 AO2.3 Site design includes physical measures for interrupting and treating surface water drainage prior to release from the site.
 AO2.4 Bunding is provided to protect areas where waste water storage or treatment occurs.
 AO2.5 The establishment of the Aquaculture use does not involve clearing of native vegetation.
+PO3 Aquaculture is located on sites which have sufficient area to: (a) accommodate all buildings, structures and infrastructure associated with the use; and (b) provide sufficient separation between the use and adjoining premises and uses.
 AO3 Aquaculture is established on a site with a minimum site area of 1 hectare.
-Intensive animal industries are separated by a minimum distance of 2 kilometres from: (a) Iand included in the Low density residential zone, Medium density residential zone, Emerging community zone or Rural residential zone; (b) any existing dwellings or accommodation units; and (c) any community facility where people gather.
+If for Intensive animal industries Buildings, structures, equipment and machinery associated with the use are located so that they do not have a detrimental impact on sensitive land uses, having regard to offsite emissions of: (a) fume (b) particle (c) smoke (d) odour; (e) light; and (f) noise.
+Intensive animal industries are separated by a minimum distance of 2 kilometres from: (a) land included in the Low density residential zone, Medium density residential zone, Emerging community zone or Rural residential zone; (b) any existing dwellings or accommodation units; and (c) any community facility where people gather. dispersion modelling (in accordance with the methodology identified in PAE Holmes report 'Best Practice Guidance for the Queensland Poultry Industry - Plume Dispersion Modelling and Meteorological Processing') may be appropriate in demonstrating the compliance of an alternative to Acceptable Outcome AO4 with Performance Outcome PO4.